-Michigan State University Health Center provides facilities for Michigan State University (MSU) students who are in need of medical, surgical, or psychiatric care.
+Olin Health Center provides health services for Michigan State University students who are in need of medical, minor and/or diagnostic surgery, counseling or psychiatric care.
+Health care is also provided to University employees for job-related injuries and preemployment physical examinations.